 Leadership

 Every coach is a leader.
-To be an efficient one, you’ll need to wear different hats when you’re coaching versus when you’re managing the people who help build your business.
+To be efficient, you’ll need to wear different hats when you’re coaching and when you’re managing the people who help build your business.
 The key to that is to find your own leadership and coaching style that’s authentic to you and best fits the needs of your clients (and team members).

 [ Read: Are You Using All 5 Of These Coaching Styles In Your Practice? ]